N'Golo Kante was a major addition to the squad for the 2016/17 season, signing a five-year contract for Chelsea.

 Against Southampton in December 2017, N’Golo Kante made his 50th Premier League appearance for Chelsea.

-Before the Wembley showpiece, Kante's performances during 2017/18 were recognised by the Chelsea supporters who voted him their Player of the Year.
-He then ended the season in the best possible fashion, shining in midfield yet again as we shut out Man United to secure the FA Cup, the first of Kante's career.
+Before the Wembley showpiece, Kante's performances during 2017/18 were recognised by the Chelsea supporters who voted him our Player of the Year.
+He then ended the season in the best possible fashion, shining in midfield yet again as we shut out Manchester United to secure the FA Cup, the first of Kante's career.

 Chelsea is the fourth professional club of Kante's career.
 A Parisian by birth, he played for his local amateur side Suresnes until the age of 19 when he moved north and joined Boulogne.